 Interview with Marcus Miller: Focus on Quality While Keeping Content Up-To-Date

-How do you manage to keep up with the latest changes in marketing and simultaneously make sure all your content is up to date?
+How do you manage to keep up with the latest changes in marketing and simultaneously make sure you’re keeping content up-to-date?

 To some degree this is organic.
 We help many companies and monitor their results.
 If something goes south then we have to understand why.
 So, being in the trenches with SEO, Google Ads and Facebook Ads are pretty much the best way to stay on top of what is happening in the world of digital marketing.
 Of course, I also follow all the big blogs, read books, listen to podcasts and just generally keep my ear to the ground.